kkig/Japanese-word-quiz/README.md

 # Japanese-word-quiz
 Japanese quiz app!
-When you select translation for a word, button will change the color and show you the correct answer.
+When you select translation for a word, button will change the colour and show you the correct answer.

 //Button: When you click answer, correct answer will be green and false answer will be red.